aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 ## PTP Settings for connected endpoints

-By default all interfaces with connected endpoints does not have PTP enabled.
+By default all interfaces with connected endpoints do not have PTP enabled.
 It must be manually enabled.
 These are the default settings:

 - The global PTP profile parameters will be applied to all connected endpoints where ptp is manually enabled.